 By Alli Bobzien

 Alli Bobzien is a full-time mom and a nap-time graduate student of theology at Fuller Seminary.
 When she isn’t playing outdoors with her two spunky daughters, she writes about nature, family, spirituality and women in Scripture.
-You can find more of Alli’s writing in her monthly newsletter The Pondering Heart and on Instagram @bobz.alli.
+You can find more of her work at allibobzien.com, through her monthly newsletter The Pondering Heart, or on Instagram @bobz.alli.
 Her writing has been featured in Grotto Network, Live Today Well Collective, Wallflower Journal and Wisdom’s Dwelling.